Hallockville Museum Farm

 Campers must have all age-appropriate immunizations prior to their first day of camp and evidence of immunizations must be provided.

-Tuition refunds will not be provided for missed days due to late or non-submission of immunization information.
+due to late or non-submission of immunization information.

 WAITLISTS